andrecp/pipedev-presentation/README.md

 ### Running the playbook

 Our ansible playbook creates the VM and inserts our ssh key so that we can ssh in!
-It is important to note that *ansible is immutable*, that means you can re-run this playbook as many times as you want and Ansible will simply no-op if it is in the desired state already.
+It is important to note that *ansible is idempotent*, that means you can re-run this playbook as many times as you want and Ansible will simply no-op if it is in the desired state already.

 ```bash
 source .env